-The Transylvanian Hound is a medium-sized black-and-tan hunting dog that originated in Transylvania, which was formally part of Hungary (today, it is part of Romania).
-The Transylvanian Hound, which is known as the Erdelyi Kopó in its native country, is extremely rare, both in its homeland and in the United States.
+The Transylvanian hound is a medium-sized black-and-tan hunting dog that originated in Transylvania, which was formally part of Hungary (today, it is part of Romania).
+The Transylvanian hound, which is known as the Erdelyi Kopó in its native country, is extremely rare, both in its homeland and in the United States.
+If you're lucky enough to find this breed and bring it into your home, you will be rewarded with a playful, friendly, and loyal companion.

 Characteristics of the Transylvanian Hound